Maxime999/MetroCollect/USAGE.md

 ### Metrics
 Collected metrics are described [above](#metrics).

-For each metric, you can select which statistics you are interested in (shown below for the metric of aggegated CPU proportion of time spent in user mode, **note the use of wildcards**):
+For each metric, you can select which statistics you are interested in (shown below for the metric of aggregated CPU proportion of time spent in user mode, **note the use of wildcards**):
 ```
 /cfm/cpu/all/user/min/*: {}
 /cfm/cpu/all/user/max/*: {}